 The process behind removing mold from finished (painted) drywall is quick and easy compared to steps required for unfinished drywall.
-The coat of paint seals off all pores; therefore, any mold on your wall is merely sitting on the surface and can easily come off.
+The coat of paint seals off all pores; therefore, any mold growth on your wall is merely sitting on the surface and can easily come off.
 The only choice you have to make in this regard is what type of cleaning agent to use.
 Here you will find a list of effective cleaning solutions, but for this example, we will use baking soda.

 What you will need: A spray bottle, baking soda, white vinegar (optional), a soft brush, a dry towel and a vacuum cleaner (preferably a HEPA filtered vacuum).

 As mentioned, we will be using baking soda in this example.
 Simply mix one part baking soda with five parts of water in a spray bottle.
 And although this cleaning solution works great on its own, you can also add some white vinegar to the mix for extra effectiveness.

 Lightly spray the baking soda solution directly onto the affected areas and let it soak in for 10 to 15 minutes.

 Gently scrub the mold off from the drywall with a soft brush.
 You will notice it coming off easily.

 Since water or humidity caused the problem in the first place, it would be wise not to leave the wall wet.
 Dry the cleaned area off with a towel or cloth.
 You could also let an electrical fan blow onto it for a few minutes.

 As an extra precautionary step, vacuum the surrounding areas to get rid of any potential spores.
 A HEPA filtered vacuum cleaner would be ideal in this situation.